T

 • Try their tableside guacamole.

-• Enjoy the mariachi music that often fills the restaurant.
+• Live mariachi music often plays in the evenings.

 Day 3 · San Diego